uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 - division (because you could divide by zero)
 - processing strings (because strings could be empty or have whitespace at the beginning or the end)
 - extracting elements from arrays by a condition (because there might be no elements present that match the condition)
-- processing user input (because user can and will type arbitrary garbage into your application)
+- processing user input (because users can and will type arbitrary garbage into your application)

+And of course every time you work with an external resource (like `fetch`ing something), you need to handle potential errors.

 The main takeaway from this sections is:

 **Don't be satisfied by just writing the happy path.
-Take edge cases into consideration.**
+Think about the edge cases.**

 ### Additional Tips for Large Projects